 The Super-Adaptoid could theoretically have anyone's powers, but usually specialized in the Avengers.
 He can even copy abilities that aren't superhuman, such as Hawkeye's marksmanship.
-Which eventually led to the most brilliant Achilles' Heel ever, when Captain Marvel intervened.
-Cap let the supervillain get his powers, so he could his Cosmic Awareness and his wrist bands to defeat the Super-Adaptoid while simultaneously rescuing Rick Jones from the Negative Zone.
+Which eventually led to the most brilliant Achilles' Heel ever, when Captain Marvel intervened, Mar-Vell let the supervillain get his powers.
+The result: the Adaptoid gets distracted by his new Cosmic Awareness, and Mar-Vell crashes the Adaptoid's wrist bands to defeat the Super-Adaptoid while simultaneously rescuing Rick Jones from the Negative Zone.

 "Marvel Adventures: The Avengers" #19 also had the Super-Adaptoid make an appearance, and this version absorbed DNA, memories and powers.
 What it could also absorb (and which became this version's somewhat-Achilles' Heel) were some elements of the personalities of the heroes as well, so when Quicksilver let it absorb Captain America's powers and skills, it also absorbed the noble and trusting nature of Captain America.
 It realized the Avengers were the good guys, and stood down, ending the fight.
 Because, it knew, "it was the right thing to do."

 AIM eventually came up with a couple biological versions of the Super-Adaptoid.
 The first one was defeated when it absorbed The Sentry's craziness and became useless.
 The second turned out to get overloaded if it absorbed multiple powers in quick succession.
 Since it was intended to fight a team of Avengers, this turned out be a very Weaksauce Weakness.